instructure/canvas-rce-api/README.md

 ### Docker

-A Docker image is available on Docker Hub at `instructure/canvas-rce-api:latest`.
+A Docker image is available on Docker Hub at `instructure/canvas-rce-api:latest` or Starload at `starlord.inscloudgate.net/jenkins/canvas-rce-api:latest`.
 The container will run the application behind Nginx with Passenger listening on port `80`.
 Please refer to the documentation for the [`instructure/node-passenger` base image][7] for nginx and passenger configuration environment variables.